somsagar07/Preference-Diffusion/README.md

 # Preference-Diffusion
-Preference Diffusion: Optimizing diffusion models with minimal human feedback
+Preference Diffusion: Optimizing diffusion models with minimal human feedback.

 # Introduction
 Diffusion-based image generation models (Stable Diffusion) are good at generating high-quality images but the user has little to no control over the output.